perchrh/aws-s3-demo/README.md

 Use the 'aws.example.s3.ListBuckets' main method class for testing access.

 ## Documentation ##
-Official AWS S3 instructions, https://aws.amazon.com/documentation/sdk-for-java/
+Official AWS S3 documentation, https://aws.amazon.com/documentation/s3/

 Youtube playlist, https://www.youtube.com/playlist?list=PL77cy_t1wkZtYlWt26cFH5wWMQPHSGefa

-Signing up for AWS and creating an account and a IAM-user, http://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/signup-create-iam-user.html

 ### V2 API not recommended (yet) ###
 While there is a preview-version of the v2 aws Java-SDK, it is not suited for normal use - it's lacking in documentation and in examples.
 The documentation is short and for preview-1, and preview-5 has API-changes.